CIS565-Fall-2017/Project6-Vulkan-Grass-Rendering/README.md

   * Tessellation evaluation shader (`shaders/grass.tese`)
     * Evaluates Bezier curve to place blade's vertices in correct positions
   * Fragment shader (`shaders/grass.frag`)
-    * Two coloring methods, depending on which one was chosen in compute shader
+    * Two coloring modes, depending on which one was chosen in compute shader
-      * Wind direction (no shading)
+      * Wind as color (no shading)
+        * This maps the absolute coordinates of the wind force's direction to a color.
+Note this uses the final wind force (scaled by the wind alignment factor), hence why a mostly vertical wind will show up as grey.
-      * Lambert shading, with blades having constant albedo color
+      * Lambert shading, with blades having constant green albedo color

 Below are some of the main changes made to the base code (mostly related to Vulkan):